Andre Tourigny recently finished his first season as an assistant coach with the Avalanche.

-Tourigny, 39, spent the past 11 seasons as head coach and general manager of the Rouyn-Noranda Huskies of the Quebec Major Junior Hockey League.
+Tourigny, 39, had spent the past 11 seasons as head coach and general manager of the Rouyn-Noranda Huskies of the Quebec Major Junior Hockey League.
 He compiled a 337-336-20 record in 693 games behind the Huskies’ bench, which set a QMJHL record for most games coached with the same franchise.
 He was awarded the Ron Lapointe Award as QMJHL coach of the year in 2005-06 and two years later guided the Huskies to a league-best 47-20-2-1 record.

 Prior to joining Rouyn-Noranda, Tourigny spent time as an assistant with the QMJHL’s Shawinigan Cataractes (1998-2000) and was the head coach of the midget AAA Trois-Rivieres Estacades (2000-02).